alkashef/timeline-visualization/README.md

 ## Future work

 - Let the horizontal axis minimum and maximum values automatically adjust themselves to accommodate the data entered in the table.
-- Out this sheet on Google Sheets, and make it public, so that all Coursera students can add to it.
+- Put this sheet on Google Sheets, and make it public, so that all Coursera students can add to it.
 - Let the width of the horizontal bar reflect the course work load.
 - Automatically fill-in all Coursera courses from their website using a script.
 - Adapt this sheet to other MOOCs, e.g. edx.org.